 The players get 5 free spins every hour.
 This kind of time-based mechanic falls into the category of energy mechanics.
 With this pace, it takes 10 hours for a full refill to happen (50 spins).

 For this reason, it results in short natural sessions.
-But the fact the players know they will get a refill in a while is what makes them come back.
+But the fact that the players know they will get a refill in a while is what makes them come back.

 Basically, all other layers of the game exist with the purpose of constantly bringing the players back to the slot machine.